wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 Keeping API inventory up-to-date is an extremely difficult task.
 There are multiple teams that use different APIs and it is a common case that different tools and processes are used to produce the API documentation.
 As a result, companies struggle in both understanding what APIs they have, what data they expose and having an up-to-date API documentation.

-Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including all endpoints actually processing the requests to the API structure.
+Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API structure all endpoints that actually processing the requests.

 **As you have your API structure discovered by Wallarm, you can**:

-* Have a full visibility into the whole API estate including the list of the APIs.
+* Have a full visibility into the whole API estate including the list of [external and internal](#external-and-internal-apis) APIs.
 * Understand what data is [going into the APIs](../user-guides/api-discovery.md#params).
-* Filter APIs that consume and carry sensitive data (such as credentials, PII, PHI and other compliance related data).
+* Filter APIs that consume and carry sensitive data.
 * Have an up-to-data API structure with the option to [export it](../user-guides/api-discovery.md#download-openapi-specification-oas-for-your-api-structure) into the OpenAPI v3 to compare it with your own API structure description.
 You can discover:
     * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints, also known as "Shadow API").
     * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
 * [Track changes](#tracking-changes-in-api-structure) in API structure that took place within the selected period of time.
-* Quickly [create rules](../user-guides/api-discovery.md#api-structure-and-rules) per any given API endpoint
+* Quickly [create rules](../user-guides/api-discovery.md#api-structure-and-rules) per any given API endpoint.
-* Get full logs on the malicious traffic per any given API endpoint.
+* Get full list of the malicious requests per any given API endpoint.

 ## How API Discovery works?

-API Discovery relies on statistics and uses ML algorithms to generate up-to-date API specs based on the actual API usage.
+API Discovery relies on statistics and uses sophisticated algorithms to generate up-to-date API specs based on the actual API usage.

+**Hybrid approach**

-API Discovery uses a hybrid approach to conduct analysis locally and in the cloud.
-This approach enables a privacy-first process where request data and sensitive data are kept locally on the customer premise while using the power of the cloud.
+API Discovery uses a hybrid approach to conduct analysis locally and in the Cloud.
+This approach enables a [privacy-first process](#security-of-data-uploaded-to-the-wallarm-cloud) where request data and sensitive data are kept locally on the customer premise while using the power of the Cloud for the statistics analysis:

-Locally, on the Wallarm node, API Discovery analyzes a normal traffic which is the one without requests with attacks.
+1. Locally, on the Wallarm node, API Discovery analyzes a legitimate traffic.
 Wallarm analyzes the endpoints to which requests are made and what parameters are passed.

-According to this data, statistics are made and sent to the Сloud.
+    !!! info "Requests with 2xx response only"
         Wallarm analyzes only the requests to which the applications returned the [2xx "success"](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success) code.

-!!! warning "Important"
-    Wallarm does not send the values that are specified in the parameters.
-Only the endpoint, parameter names and statistics on them are sent.
+1. According to this data, statistics are made and sent to the Сloud.

-In Wallarm Cloud, the received statistics is aggregated and used to build an [API description](../user-guides/api-discovery.md#api-structure-visualization).
-Note that rare or single requests are [determined as noise](#noise-detection) and not included in the API structure.
+1. In Wallarm Cloud, the received statistics is aggregated and used to build an [API description](../user-guides/api-discovery.md#api-structure-visualization).

+    !!! info "Noise detection"
+        Rare or single requests are [determined as noise](#noise-detection) and not included in the API structure.

+**API structure elements**

 The API structure includes the following elements: